RagnarB83/chemshell-QMMM-protein-setup/README.md

  C. Van Stappen, A. Th.
 Thorhallsson, L. Decamps, R. Bjornsson*, S. DeBeer*,  Chem.
 Sci.
 2019, 10, 9807-9821.
 4. A model for dinitrogen binding in the E4 state of nitrogenase Albert Th.
 Thorhallsson, Bardi Benediktsson, Ragnar Bjornsson*, Chem.
 Sci.
 2019, 10, 11110-11124.
+5. Quantum Mechanics/Molecular Mechanics Study of Resting-State Vanadium Nitrogenase: Molecular and Electronic Structure of the Iron–Vanadium Cofactor
+Bardi Benediktsson and Ragnar Bjornsson, Inorg.
+Chem.
+2020, 59, 11514–11527.

 See page: https://sites.google.com/site/ragnarbjornsson/mm-and-qm-mm-setup for detailed descriptions on using the scripts.